bermejo4/Secure_IoT_Medical_Infrastructure/Documentation/Paper.md

 ## 4.1.
 Cybersecurity:

 All the communications susceptible to Man in the Middle attacks are encrypted using AES.
 Specifically, AES CBC (Cipher Block Chaining) operation mode, using a 128-bit key and a 128-bit initialization vector.
+In cryptography, a block cipher mode of operation is an algorithm that uses a block cipher to provide information security such as confidentiality or authenticity [7].
 In CBC mode, each block of plaintext is XORed with the previous ciphertext block before being encrypted.
 This way, each ciphertext block depends on all plaintext blocks processed up to that point.
 To make each message unique, an initialization vector must be used in the first block.
 The initialization vector can be generated randomly.
 Other cybersecurity policies applied to the infrastructure can be the unique connection to the wi-fi network generated by the device in the configuration mode, the lack of the Internet in that phase, the avoidance of MQTT protocol in the device and its threats, or the dockerization of the server isolating it.

 ## 4.2.
 Configurability: